ashish-kamboj/Coding-with-R/ML_DS_Questions.md

 ---

+### Q. How Parallelization works in XGBoost giving that boosting technique build models sequentially?

+---

 ### Q. How to visualize the data pattern in dataset having large number of featues (Know this will help in type of algorithm to fit)?

 ---